powmedia/backbone-deep-model/README.md

 To install, include the `src/backbone-deep-model.js` file in your HTML page, after Backbone and it's dependencies.

+Then just have your models extend from Backbone.DeepModel instead of Backbone.Model.

+Example code:

     //Create models with nested attributes
     var model = new Backbone.DeepModel({
         id: 123,